bxparks/rpn83p/USER_GUIDE.md

 to get a $500,000 mortgage with a $3000/month payment

 - (Building on Examples 1 and 2)
-- Press 500000 `PV` (should see `TVM Set` message).
+- Press 500000 `PV` (should see `TVM Stored` message).
 This resets the current `PV` which became modified by the calculation in Example 2.
 - Press `I%YR` (should see `TVM Calculated`)
 - Answer: 6.00699%